Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 # Analysing
 Now to the juicy part.

-We analyse the file first using the `binwalk` utility.
+We analyse the file using the `binwalk` utility.
 ```bash
 $ binwalk Tapo_C200v4_en_1.4.2.bin.dec
 ```